-The annual BBC Proms came to an end earlier this month with its traditional final night at the Royal Albert Hall.
+The annual BBC Proms came to an earlier the month of July 2015 with its traditional final night at the Royal Albert Hall.
 But if this video is anything to go by, a large proportion of the city’s younger population didn’t have a clue what it was all about.

 Less than a quarter of those asked, or 22 percent, knew what the Proms were.
 The video shows those questioned unable to explain what a symphony is, an adagio, or timpani.
 And perhaps most amusingly, some seem to think a sextet is some sort of pornographic expression.